cplmakerlab/cplmakerlab.github.io/_guides/cloudcannon-how-to-create-a-new-guide.md

 On the right side is where you'll enter the text for your guide.
 Add a short description of your guide, and what you intend your audience to learn by the end of it.

-If you have a Youtube video, you can embed that after the description using the Embed button in the text toolbar (hover your mouse over each icon to see what they are).
+If you have a Youtube video, you can embed it after the description using the Embed button in the text toolbar (hover your mouse over each icon to see what they are).

 ![](/uploads/cloudcannon-how-to-create-a-new-guide/guides-embed.png){: width="547" height="82"}

 ## Step 7

-It's recommended that you start each step with a large numbered heading.
+It's a good idea to label each step with a large numbered heading.
 Use the text editor toolbar to select your heading and give it the "Heading 2" style.

 Enter the instructions for your step after the heading.
 Use concise, plain language to describe each step.
-If possible, try and write your guide while actually walking through the steps yourself so you don't miss any details.
+If possible, try and write your guide while actually working through the steps yourself so you don't miss any details.

 You can insert a screenshot or image to help explain the step.
 To do this, put your cursor where you'd like to insert an image and then click the Image icon in the toolbar.
 Please try and resize images whenever possible before uploading – you can't edit or resize images through CloudCannon.
 An image size around 1024px wide is reasonable.